RocketChat/Rocket.Chat.RaspberryPi/README.md

 ./ngrok http 3000
 ```

-Now follow the instruction and give the ngrok URL to your friends and family anywhere in the world.
+Now follow the instruction and give the ngrok link to your friends and family anywhere in the world.

-They can access your server via the URL.
+They can access your server via the ngrok link.

+HINT:  if you want to use the voice and video chat features, make sure you give them the link starting with `https://`

+Experiment:  Ask them to download the Rocket.Chat app on Android PlayStore or the Apple Appstore for their phone and tablets!

 #### Stuck?
 Need help?